Yoav666s/dnd-wiki/collections/_classes/nornfeld/wizard/kineticism.md

 # Divert
 Starting at 6th level, the [[Fling]] cantrip becomes instinctive for you.
 When you notice a ranged weapon attack, you may use your reaction to try and divert its projectile when it reaches a distance of 60 feet or less from you.

 Subtract 1d10 + your Intelligence modifier from the attack roll.
 If the projectile would then miss, you may divert it in a direction you choose within a 30-foot cone of the original direction.
-If you direct the projectile to hit a different target, it then must make a Dexterity saving throw against the modified attack roll.
+If you direct the projectile to hit a different target, it then must make a Dexterity saving throw against your spell save DC.
 On failure, the original attacker rolls for damage.

 # Empowered Cantrip
 Beginning at 10th level, you can add your Intelligence modifier (minimum of +1) to damage rolls of any wizard cantrip that you cast.